GameDeveloperS001/bTools-ImportPresets/README.md

 ![image](https://i.imgur.com/inBM9Zo.png)

-For more information, check out the [API and Documentation](https://blobinet.github.io/bTools/)
+For more information, check out the [API and Documentation](https://btools.gitlab.io/btools-documentation-pages/)

-If you encounter any bugs or have any suggestions, please
+If you encounter any bugs or have any suggestions, please post an issue or merge request !